Golpe82/hello-world/README.md

 Hi all,

-i am me and started this projekt.
+i am me and started this project.
 I do this change because now i can do commits